 Word of the assassination spreads quickly, and a crowd of uneasy citizens gathers at the Capitol.
-Brutus assures them that "public reasons shall be rendered" to explain Caesar's death.
-The crowd must be large, for Brutus asks the citizens to divide themselves into two groups, one to hear a speech from Cassius, and the other to hear Brutus himself.
+Brutus assures them that "public reasons shall be rendered" to explain Caesar's death (Act 3, Sc.
+2, Line 7).
+The crowd must be large, for Brutus asks the citizens to divide themselves into two groups, one to hear a speech from Cassius and the other to hear Brutus himself.

 Just before addressing the people, Brutus encounters Mark Antony.
 Antony pledges his support for the conspirators, if Brutus satisfactorily explains why Caesar was killed.
-Brutus, sure of himself and his cause, tells Antony that he will provide good reasons, and even promises Antony that after he speaks to the crowd, Antony will be allowed to eulogize Caesar, so long as he does not criticize the conspirators.
+Sure of himself and his cause, Brutus tells Antony that he will provide good reasons, and even promises Antony that after he speaks to the crowd, Antony will be allowed to eulogize Caesar, so long as he does not criticize the conspirators.
 Cassius, ever politically astute and less trusting than Brutus, urges Brutus not to permit Antony to speak, but Brutus unwisely overrules him once again.

-Antony, as Cassius suspected, has no intention of delivering a mere funeral oration.
+As Cassius suspected, Antony has no intention of delivering a mere funeral oration.
 His true goal is to persuade the crowd that Caesar's assassination was the unjustified act of traitors.
-Thus the stage is set for two consecutive speeches, taking opposite sides on the momentous issue of Caesar's death.
+Thus the stage is set for two consecutive speeches.

-Advocacy Lessons: Brutus' speech
+Advocacy Lessons: Brutus' Speech

 Brutus' speech is a success at first, with the people cheering him upon its conclusion.
-But by the end of the scene, after Antony has spoken, the crowd is rampaging through the streets, seeking to avenge the murder of Caesar.
+By the end of the scene, after Antony has spoken, the crowd is rampaging through the streets, seeking to avenge Caesar's murder.
 Brutus' speech is best understood as effective but seriously flawed.
-The modern-day lawyer can draw valuable advocacy lessons from both the strengths and the weaknesses of Brutus' effort.
-I here offer eleven such lessons.
+The modern-day law student can draw valuable advocacy lessons from both the strengths and the weaknesses of Brutus' effort.